 - Daughters in that culture were considered their father's property

 - The father had the right to "give his daughter" to the groom

 - A price usually had to be paid to the bride's family before the man could marry their daughter

 - Daughters were not allowed to get married without their father's permission

-Today, those who choose to "give the bride away" look at it as a practice that symbolizes the transfer of authority from the bride's father to her new husband, and it's not unusual for fathers make a small speech as they relinquish their place of authority.
-However, dads aren't the only ones to give the bride away.
-Some brides, today, elect to have both parents, or in some cases, their mother walk them down the aisle.
+Today, those who choose to "give the bride away" look at it as a practice that symbolizes the transfer of authority from the bride's father to her new husband, and it's not unusual for fathers to make a small speech as they relinquish their place of authority.
+However, these days, dads aren't the only ones to give the bride away.
+Now, some brides elect to have both parents, or in some cases their mother, child or some other family member walk them down the aisle.